What is the best way to invest in index funds or ETFs?

 Trading platforms - an alternative way to invest in index funds and ETFs

 A further option for those looking to also invest in individual company shares, and not unit trust tracker funds, is to use a trading platform.
-While this is definitely not the best option for those who don’t want to have the functionality of being able to make regular trades, it may be of interest to those looking to take a more dynamic approach.
+While this is definitely not the best option for those who want to make regular trades, it may be of interest to those looking to take a more dynamic approach.

 There is a range of providers available, ranging from simple, low-cost options through to those designed for frequent traders which provide a greater number of bells and whistles but at a higher cost, including CFD trading.